Authority for Advance Rulings (AAR)

 QUESTIONS IN AN ADVANCE RULING

-iii.
-The question should arise out of the statement of facts given with the application.
+- The question raised in the application, should arise out of the statement of facts given with the application.

-ix.
-Normally, a question is not allowed to be amended but in deserving cases the Authority may allow amendment of one or more questions.
+- Normally, a question is not allowed to be amended , but in deserving cases the Authority may allow amendment of one or more questions.

 For e.g. a notice for initiation of assessment proceedings may be regarded as pendency of proceedings and may create an application invalid before AAR.

-The second prohibition is on questions relating to the determination of fair market value of any property, movable or immovable.
+No application can be made before the AAR on questions, relating to the determination of fair market value of any property, movable or immovable.

-Questions cannot be raised with respect to quantification of income of a taxpayer and for determination of arm’s length price under Indian Transfer Pricing regulations.
+Questions cannot be raised with respect to quantification of income of a taxpayer or for determination of arm’s length price under Indian Transfer Pricing regulations.

-Step I: AAR(Authority for advance rulings) shall forward a copy of application to Commissioner to ascertain whether the case is pending or not, and if necessary call for the records.
+Step I: Authority for Advance Rulings shall forward a copy of application to Commissioner to ascertain whether the case is pending or not, and if necessary call for the records.

 Step II: AAR may allow or reject the application.
-In case application is rejected following points are worth noted: –
+In case application is rejected following points should be noted: –

 - Before rejecting the application, an opportunity of being heard shall be given to the applicant.